Cirius1792/reactive-api-example/README.md

 ## Description

 The aim of this project is to compare performance and resources utilization of the same application implemented first with the classic Spring MVC approach, then with the Spring Web Flux approach.

-In this project you will find two maven project:
+In this project you will find two maven projects:

 - example-classic
 - example-reactive

 Both implementing a web app exposing only one endpoint: /users.
 When invoked, the edpoint proxyes the results returned by https://gorest.co.in/public/v2/users

 This scenario allows us to highlight the main benefits of the reactive programming paradigm, which is to reduce the amount of time wasted waiting for external resources to return the quiried data, while keeping the application simple enough.

 ## Experimental Settings